Face to Face 1995

 After the huge success of the previous year's Face to Face concerts Billy Joel and Elton John set out on the road again.
-They only reunited for twelve concerts visiting both the United States and Canada.
-They played from California down to Florida covering eight states and also Toronto.
+They reunited for twelve concerts, visiting both the United States and Canada.
+They played in nine states or provinces.

 The concerts took the same form as the previous year where John and Joel with their bands would perform a few songs together, then John would take to the stage with his band without Joel.
 Joel would then do his own set followed by a reunion on stage with John before leaving stage.
 They would return for a few songs for an encore.

-Joel stated in 2012 that he would no longer tour with Elton because it restrains his setlists.
+Joel stated in 2012 that he would no longer tour with John because it restrains his setlists.